Updated March 31, 2026

 It can help with garment damage liability when customer items are in your care, custody, and control, but the exact terms vary by policy and endorsement.
 In Missouri, it is smart to compare bailee liability insurance and general liability together so you understand how third-party claims are handled.

 Dry cleaning insurance cost in Missouri varies based on location, payroll, equipment value, lease requirements, claims history, and the coverage limits you choose.
-The state average in the provided data is $47 to $196 per month, but your quote may differ.
+Your quote may differ based on those factors.

 In Missouri, check whether you need workers' compensation for 5 or more employees, whether your lease requires proof of general liability coverage, and whether your operations use vehicles that may need commercial auto coverage.
 It also helps to know your equipment and inventory values before you request a quote.